Emilie-Diesbourg/PAH-pollution-SJH/README.md

 TotalOrganicCarbon2022.csv : Contains total organic carbon measurements and moisture content of sediment in percentage at 4 sites n=6/site.

-SpeciesDiversity.xlsx : Data used for diversity values including Shannon-Wiener, Gini-Simpson, Pielou Evenness, and Abundance.
+NektonoccurrenceR.csv : Data used for calculating diversity values including Shannon-Wiener, Gini-Simpson, Pielou Evenness, and Abundance and to create NMDS plot with species composition and environmental predictors of variation overlayed on top of the NMDS.

 DiversityCalculations.R : Code used for diversity calculations.